Emphasize what you bring to the table for employers.

-> Before you can exceed expectations, you first need to ensure that you meet them.
-This means that your first step in generating your own value proposition should be taking a fine-tooth comb to that job description to get a solid grasp on what they’re looking for in an ideal applicant.
+Before you can exceed expectations, you first need to ensure that you meet them.
+This means that your first step in generating your own value proposition should be taking a fine-tooth comb to that job description to get a solid grasp on what the company is looking for in an ideal applicant.

-> What specific tasks is this position responsible for?
+What specific tasks is this position responsible for?
 What strengths and competencies are required to fulfill that role?
 What “preferred but not required” qualifications do they have listed?

-> This analysis is crucial—because, much like your resume and your cover letter, you should plan to tweak your value proposition according to the specific job you’re applying for.
-“It is important to thoroughly research each and every company that you are applying for,” Fondiler adds, “How do your skills add value to their mission?”
+This analysis is crucial—because, much like your resume and your cover letter, you should plan to tweak your value proposition according to the specific job.
+“It is important to thoroughly research each and every company that you are applying to,” Fondiler adds.
+“How do your skills add value to their mission?”

-> 2. Get Out a Notepad
+2. Get Out a Notepad

-> After you’ve poured over the job description and began matching that up with your own background, you probably have plenty of thoughts swimming around in your brain.
+After you’ve poured over the job description and considered how it matches up with your own background, you probably have plenty of thoughts swimming around in your brain.
 At this point, it’s time to get those all out of your head and down on paper—so, grab a notepad.

-> On that sheet of paper, jot down any relevant skill, aptitude, or experience that you believe would qualify you for that position and impress that potential employer.
+On that sheet of paper, jot down any relevant skills, aptitudes, or experiences that you believe would qualify you for that position and impress that potential employer.

-> I know it’s hard to analyze yourself and determine just what makes you special (it can feel a little conceited, can’t it?).
-So, here are a few questions to reflect on to help you zero in on the things that could be most pertinent and noteworthy:
+I know it’s hard to analyze yourself and determine just what makes you special (it can feel a little conceited, can’t it?).
+Here are a few questions to help you focus on the things that could be most pertinent and noteworthy:

-> - What professional skills have you always received praise or compliments on?
+- What professional skills have you always received praise for or compliments on?

-> - What past projects have gone exceptionally well for you?
+- What past projects have gone exceptionally well for you?

 - What particular skills did those projects involve?